lidofinance/balancer-rewards-manager/README.md

 ##### `unpause(_start_date: uint256, _new_allocations_limit: uint256)`

-Resumes updating allocations limit and allows `seed_allocations` calls.
+Resumes updating allocations limit and allows `create_ldo_distribution` calls.
 Updates contracts state with new start date and allocations limit.
 Can be called by owner only.

 Events: